-Unfortunately, my mind is rarely kind and therefore will sentence me to hours of deep thought and reflection on all the intricacies associated with anxiety on the particular topic it decides to fire my way.
+Unfortunately, my mind is rarely kind and will sentence me to hours of deep thought and reflection on all the intricacies associated with anxiety on whatever topic it decides to fire my way.

 When we think of someone as egotistical, words such as narcissistic, self-centred, or quite simply, a prick spring to mind.
 Being called a prick can certainly be endearing but in the instance of ego, all descriptive words are slathered with negative connotations.